openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## IETF SD-JWT VC Profile {#sd-jwt-vc}

-This profile defines the following additional requirements for IETF SD-JWT VCs as defined in [@!I-D.ietf-oauth-sd-jwt-vc].
+This specification defines the following additional requirements for IETF SD-JWT VCs as defined in [@!I-D.ietf-oauth-sd-jwt-vc].

 * Compact serialization MUST be supported as defined in [@!I-D.ietf-oauth-selective-disclosure-jwt].
 JSON serialization MAY be supported.
 * It is RECOMMENDED that Issuers limit the validity period when issuing SD-JWT VC.
 When doing so, the Issuer MUST use an `exp` claim, a `status` claim, or both.
 * The `cnf` claim [@!RFC7800] MUST conform to the definition given in [@!I-D.ietf-oauth-sd-jwt-vc].
-Implementations conforming to this profile MUST include the JSON Web Key [@!RFC7517] in the `jwk` member if the corresponding Credential Configuration requires cryptographic holder binding.
+Implementations conforming to this specification MUST include the JSON Web Key [@!RFC7517] in the `jwk` member if the corresponding Credential Configuration requires cryptographic holder binding.
 * The `status` claim, if present, MUST contain `status_list` as defined in [@!I-D.ietf-oauth-status-list]
 * The public key used to validate the signature on the Status List Token defined in [I-D.ietf-oauth-status-list] MUST be included in the `x5c` JOSE header of the Token.
 The X.509 certificate of the trust anchor MUST NOT be included in the `x5c` JOSE header of the Status List Token.
 The X.509 certificate signing the request MUST NOT be self-signed.